Inbibo/adonisfx_docs/docs/faq.md

 Adonis solvers interpret input units as meters.
 This means that in order to simulate external forces, the Space Scale may need to be adjusted.
 For example, to apply Gravity with a value of 9.8 m/s<sup>2</sup>, the Space Scale should be set to 0.01.

 #### Can I activate AdonisFX offline?
-Yes.
-Visit the [licensing](licensing.md#licensing) page for more information.
+Yes, both online and offline activation is supported.
+Please, visit the [licensing](licensing.md#licensing) page for more information.

 #### Can I use my Node-Locked license on more than one machine?
-No. To be able to move a node-locked license to a different machine deactivate the license and reactivate it on the newly configured machine.
-For more flexibility and no hardware specific licensing restriction purchase floating licenses.
+No. To be able to move a node-locked license to a different machine, you have to deactivate the license and reactivate it on the newly configured machine.
+For more flexibility and no hardware specific licensing restriction you should purchase floating licenses.

 #### Does the use of AdonisFX require internet access?
 If the activation happened through an online activation, then yes.
-However, if the license had been activated offline it will require the user to reactivate the product once the grace period is over.
+However, if the license had been activated offline it will require the user to reactivate the product once the grace period is over (14 days).
 If the licensing mode is set to floating licensing a direct connection between the server and clients have to established.

-#### How can I switch between node-locked licensing an floating licensing inside of AdonisFX
+#### How can I switch between node-locked licensing an floating licensing inside of AdonisFX?
 You can use the environment variable `ADN_LICENSE_MODE` set to `0` for node-locked licensing and `ADN_LICENSE_MODE` set to `1` for floating licensing.

 #### What do I need to be able to use floating licensing?
-You will need to configure and activate the licensing server, make sure you have access to it and install the AdonisFX plug-in on the client machines.
+You will need to configure and activate the licensing server, make sure that client machines have access to it.

 #### How can I reactivate my floating offline license?
-The process is to deactivate the license offline and reactivate it after making changes (to for example the number of seats).
+The process is to deactivate the license offline and reactivate it after making changes (to change for example the number of seats).
 For more information visit the [licensing](licensing.md#licensing) page or contact support.

 #### Can I move the license server to a different machine?
 Yes.
 This process requires you to deactivate it and then activate it on the new machine.
 For more information visit the [licensing](licensing.md#licensing) page or contact support.